lando/lando/docs/config/elasticsearch.md

 ## Other requirements

-Elasticsearch requires you set the kernal property `vm.max_map_count` to at least `262144` in order to run correctly.
+Elasticsearch requires you set the kernel property `vm.max_map_count` to at least `262144` in order to run correctly.
 Lando will attempt to set this on install if you use any of our official package installers for Windows, macOS, Debian, RPM or Pacman.

 However, if you are installing from source or via another pathway you will need to set this manually.
 Generally this can be accomplished with the following: